 Quality components: The new TranzX e-bike system has a quality look and feel to it.
 The frame and other components spec’ed on the Path+ compliment the TranzX system well and the bike has a very balanced quality to it.

 Pedal assist settings: It would be nice to have (+) and (-) pedal assist buttons so that varying the pedal assist would be easier; instead of having to cycle through all of them.

 Rear rack battery: It would be nice to have the battery mounted near the center of the bike for better weight distribution.
 Currie Technologies has a number of new IZIP e-bikes that have the battery either in the seat tube area or mounted on the down tube.
 They probably did not mount the battery of the Path+ in these areas to keep the cost down and to provide the low step and diamond frame options.

-IZIP E3 Path+ is an impressive electric bike.
+Overall the new IZIP E3 Path+ is an impressive electric bike.
 Currie Technologies did a good job of spec’ing the TransX system with their Currie Electro-Drive firmware and a solid mix of other components.